pinajmr/password-manager/README.md

 <img  src="./imagen/Frame.jpg" width="830" height="50" >

+*First project without a guide, carried out step by step for the Fall 2021 Hackathon of Chainlink.*
+_Team: Pinajmr Dev and Sarap UI & UX.
+Feel free to make a contribution or correction, beginner project._

 # Cerber - The Blockchain Password Manager

 #### Cerber is a password manager that uses decentralization and security that only the blockchain can guarantee.
 Cerber is a site that helps you manage your passwords safely and without having a third party, so that only you have access to them.
 Passwords will never be lost, no central server is required.